aussieW/skill-knock-knock-jokes/README.md

 Mycroft: "knock knock"

-User: "Who's there"
+User: "who's there" <<< must be this response

 Mycroft: "says"

-User: "says who"
+User: "says who" <<< must have the word 'who' somewhere in the response

 Mycroft: "says me, that's who"